prabrishac/autonomous_job_application_agent/README.md

 ## Extension ideas

+- **Authentication**: add user login (OAuth / email-password) so each user has private sessions, saved resumes, and an isolated document history
 - Swap DuckDuckGo for **Tavily API** for richer search results
 - Enable **LangSmith tracing** for observability
 - Use **SQLite checkpointer** for state that survives restarts